Redocly/redoc/docs/redoc-vendor-extensions.md

 ###### How to use with Redoc
 Redoc uses this extension to filter the `discriminator` mappings shown in the selectpicker.
-When set to `true`, the selectpicker will only list the the explicitly defined mappings.
-When `false`, the default behavior is kept, i.e. explicit and implicit mappings will be shown.
+When set to `true`, the selectpicker lists only the explicitly defined mappings.
+When `false`, the default behavior is kept, in other words, explicit and implicit mappings are shown.

 ###### x-explicitMappingOnly example